3 min read

 This book is ideal for you if you are:

-• A software developer looking to expand your skills in AI-driven applications and leverage multi-agent systems for complex problem-solving.
+• A software developer looking to expand your skills in AI-driven applications and leverage multi-agent systems for complex problem-solving

-• An AI practitioner interested in understanding and applying multi-agent architectures within existing AI projects.
+• An AI practitioner interested in understanding and applying multi-agent architectures within existing AI projects

-About the Authors
+About the Author

 Victor Dibia